mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## How do you define profile specific property files?

-You can register multiple beans of the same type and associate them with one or more profiles.
-When you run the application, you can activate the desired profile(s).
-That way, only the beans associated with the activated profiles will be registered.
+You can create profile specific configuration files using the filename as `application-{profile}.properties`.

+For example
+- you can have `application.properties`, which contains the default properties values, - `application-dev.properties`, which contains the **dev profile** configuration, and
+- `application-prod.properties`, which contains the production profile configuration values.
+- properties that are common for all the profiles are in `application-default.properties`.

 Properties controlling the behavior of Spring Boot applications can be defined using: